Star Fox (1993 video game): Legacy

-During the game's release, Nintendo teamed up with Kellogg's and Nelsonic to develop and release a promotional Star Fox LCD game watch to those who bought a box of corn flakes and sent the order form to Kellogg's to receive the Star Fox game watch for free.
-In the game watch, there are four levels and the object is to fly towards an attack carrier and destroy it while dodging plasma balls and falling structures.
-The game watch also includes a pair of earphones and a headphone jack due to the game watch missing a volume control.
-Nelsonic later released it in stores in a different watch appearance.
+During the game's release, Nintendo collaborated with Kellogg's and Nelsonic to distribute a promotional Star Fox LCD Game Watch to those who bought a box of corn flakes and sent the order form to Kellogg's.
+Its four levels crudely recreate gameplay from the original game.

-The conception and development of Super Mario 64 was inspired by Miyamoto's experience working on Star Fox.
+The conception and development of Super Mario 64 was inspired by Miyamoto's experience working on Star Fox, Miyamoto saying "When I saw what could be done with 3-D modeling on the Star Fox game, I knew we could do much more."